bos-com/BankingSystem256/README.md

 # Banking System - Java Swing Project
+designed by Tendo Hassan a member of the Java class 2025 Reg no 21/bcc/bu/r/0034

 ## Description
 The Banking System is a Java Swing application that simulates basic banking operations.
 It provides a user-friendly interface for managing accounts, transactions, and other essential banking functions.